Luicha/Luicha/README.md

 Here are some ideas to get you started: -->

+I'm a curious developer and linguist.
+I do some scraping (Python) that goes to some database (SQLite3) that then I use for improving and adding things to my iOS and Android app.

-- 🔭 I’m currently working on my Ukrainian app for Android with Kotlin + Jetpack Compose (Java and XML version available in the PlayStore).
+- 🔭 I’m currently working on my Ukrainian app for iOS (SwiftUI) and Android (Kotlin and XML).
+Both available in the AppStore and Playstore 😄
+  - Feel free to take a look, just search "ucraniano" on the stores.
+App localization incoming :)
-- 🌱 I’m currently learning Kotlin, Python, Java, Selenium, Javascript.
+- 🌱 Currently learning Kotlin, SwiftUI, Python, Java, Selenium, Javascript.